Trinity College of the Bible and Theological Seminary: History

 In April 1969, John D. Brooke founded Trinity College and Theological Seminary and in mid-1978, Trinity moved to metropolitan Evansville, Indiana, and changed its focus from offering traditional on-campus degree programs to its current emphasis on distance education, providing undergraduate, graduate and post-graduate courses for self-directed adult learners.
 Trinity offers various distance education learning formats and delivery systems, such as self-paced independent study courses, online courses, webinars, and face-to-face seminars on-campus and at other locations in the United States.
 In 1981, the school relocated to Newburgh and currently has a nine-building campus.
+In 2017 Trinity relocated to downtown Evansville, Indiana along the Ohio river.
+Their current address is PO Box 1107, Evansville, Indiana 47706.
+Google maps places it on Sycamor St. in Evansville.

-As of 2013, Trinity also lists about 70 faculty.
+As of 2013, Trinity lists about 70 faculty.

-Accreditation
+Credentials

 Trinity College of the Bible and Theological Seminary is authorized and approved to grant degrees in the State of Indiana under Article I, Sections 2, 3, and 4, of the Indiana State Constitution and is recognized as a 501(c)(3) organization as stated in the Internal Revenue Service letter of determination dated February 24, 1970.